- Rosehip oil is a natural treatment for acne and is available in both topical and supplement form

 If you take medications or supplements to address the above conditions, such as blood-thinning medication (warfarin, aspirin, etc.), vitamin C, OTC or prescription iron, lithium, fluphenazine or estrogens, talk to your doctor.
 Rosehip oil may not be appropriate for you.

 Will rosehip oil clog pores?

-Rosehip oil is a noncomedogenic and will not clog pores.
-It has astringent properties and actually works to clear and tighten pores.
+No, rosehip oil is noncomedogenic, has astringent properties, and works to clear and tighten pores.
 It also absorbs quickly into the skin.

 Other Oils for Acne-Prone Skin

 If rosehip oil isn’t right for you, there are other noncomedogenic oils that may be more appropriate.
 The following oils hydrate the skin and address inflammation without clogging pores:

 Rosehip oil can be an effective acne treatment for many people, especially when combined with other beneficial, acne-fighting ingredients.
 Its healing, anti-inflammatory and skin-lightening properties make it an excellent treatment for mild forms of inflammatory acne and hyperpigmentation.

 Rosehip oil is high in vitamins A and C, linoleic acid and essential fatty acid, which can all help to nourish, moisturize, calm the skin and encourage cell turnover.
 It’s generally safe for all skin types, but should be used with caution if you have sensitive skin.

 It’s possible that taking a rosehip oil supplement might be a more appropriate treatment if your skin doesn’t respond well to topicals.
 However, talk to your doctor before you take a supplement, as there are health conditions and medications to consider beforehand.

 - Pullar JM, Carr AC, Vissers MCM.
 The Roles of Vitamin C in Skin Health.
 Nutrients.
 2017 Aug 12;9(8):866. doi:10.3390/nu9080866